cramen/nas_torrent_uploader/README_en.md

 2. Find the desired torrent
 3. Next to the torrent download link, you'll see an "Upload to NAS" button
 4. Click this button
-5. Select the destination directory on your NAS in the dialog window
+5. Select the destination directory on your NAS (e.g., `dir1/sub1`) from the list of available subdirectories in the dialog window
 6. Click "Upload"
 7. You'll see a notification after successful upload